 - 1. Tobacco Wood Energy Program

 - 2. Global Environmental Facility 6 Cycle on Forest Restoration

 - 3. National Tree Planting Day Activities

 - 4. Agroforestry

+- 5. Tree Planting Initiatives in schools

+- 6. Walkathon Program initiated by the Friends of the Environment (FOTE)

+- 7. Horticulture Recovery Growth Program jointly with the Ministry of Agriculture

-23 "We note with concern the increasing use of statutory instruments by the Executive, overthrowing the Parliament from its law-ma are facing displacements to pave way for commercial projects which they will never sustainably benefit from".
+[&]quot;We note with concern the increasing use of statutory instruments by the Executive, overthrowing the Parliament from its law-making function.
+We further note that several communities in Zimbabwe especially in Chilonga are facing displacements to pave way for commercial projects which they will never sustainably benefit from".